ogoudey/Minecraft-Agent/README.md

 3. Add the following redstone device, and point it to the tree:

 ![Screenshot from 2025-06-17 21-51-22](https://github.com/user-attachments/assets/0e287634-8891-46b2-838e-55b3024ba72f)
-That is, for a tree at 0 -60 4, in put in the the command block the line:
+That is, for a tree at 0 -60 4, write in the Minecraft command block the line:
 ```
 execute if block 0 -60 4 minecraft:oak_log if block 0 -59 4 minecraft:oak_log if block 0 -58 4 minecraft:oak_log if block 0 -57 4 minecraft:oak_log
 ```
-and thats a _repeating_, _always_active_ command block.
+and thats a _repeating, always active_ command block.
 (Pay attention to the directionality of the command block.)

-4. Then link up ROS and _that_particular_command_block_.
+4. Then link up ROS and _that particular command block_.
 In Minecraft chat, say
 ```
 /data merge block -3 -60 16 {CustomName:"redstone/my_block",pollRate:10}
 ```